In This Article

 By now you've probably heard a friend, family member, or perhaps even a celebrity touting the benefits of the popular ketogenic diet, which cuts carbs and increases fats so the body is forced into a fat-burning state.
 If that sounds extreme, fear not.
 A cyclical version of the diet exists, and it may suit your lifestyle better.

 We tapped wellness doctor and author Josh Axe, DNM, DC, CNS, who recently created a diet and fitness plan based on the ketogenic method, to give us the scoop on this way of eating.
-In addition to expanding on the specifics of a cyclical ketogenic diet, we asked this nutrition expert to tell us who makes a good candidate, what the biggest misconception is, and what side effects you might experience.
+In addition to expanding on the specifics of a cyclical ketogenic diet, we asked this nutrition expert to tell us what makes a good candidate, what the biggest misconception is, and what side effects you might experience.
 Basically, consider this your CKD 101.